csebooks/java-programming/content.en/standard-library/jdbc/dao.md

             }
         }
     } else { // Existing User
-        throw new UnsupportedOperationException("Update Yet to me implemented");
+        throw new UnsupportedOperationException("Update is yet to be implemented");
     }

     return createdUser;